 Napoli is suffering the effects of plantar fasciitis, an odd-sounding condition whose name, like the innocuous-sounding "concussion," offers no clue to how debilitating it can be.

 The plantar fascia is a thick fibrous band of tissue that starts at the heel bone and extends along the sole of the foot toward the toes.
 When it becomes inflamed, it can become extremely painful.

 Napoli said the condition first flared on him when the team was in Anaheim on the weekend of July 5-7.
 In 32 games since the Sox played the Angels, Napoli has posted a slash line of .207/.313/.432/.745, with twice as many strikeouts (47) as hits (23) in 128 plate appearances.

 Until Saturday, Napoli had not been in the starting lineup since he aggravated the condition sliding into second on a double against the Yankees on Aug.
-16. He has made just three plate appearances since, entering in the eighth inning of two games against the Giants in San Francisco last week.
+16. He has made just three plate appearances since then, entering in the eighth inning of two games against the Giants in San Francisco last week.
 Saturday, he singled in a run in his first plate appearance.